snowhp/born2beroot/README.md

 Some of the tutorials are missing the step of close port 68 ( displayed on ss -tunlp)

-# What you should test before evalution
+# What you should know before evalution
 <details>
 <summary>How a virtual machine works</summary>
 <br>